 Depending on case load, you will be typically be able to leave between 3 and 5pm.

 Feedback is a big part of the Anesthesia Clerkship.
 We not only evaluate your performance, but also ask that you evaluate your learning experience.

 Additional information about grades/evaluations can be found here.

 There are lots of great resources available for you to learn the basics of anesthesia!
 Here a few suggestions:

-Welch library has a department guide with a wealth of resources.
+- Welch library - their department offers a wealth of resources.

-Check out ACCRAC – Anesthesia and critical care reviews and commentary, by our own Dr Wolpaw!!
-He gives great explanations and makes you feel good about yourself with encouraging words at the end of the episode J
+- ACCRAC – Anesthesia and critical care reviews and commentary, by ACCM's own Dr. Wolpaw!!
+He gives great explanations and makes you feel good about yourself with encouraging words at the end of the episode.

-I also like emcrit – it’s a podcast by an EM doc who focuses on critical care.
+- emcrit – a podcast by an EM doc who focuses on critical care.
 He’s been putting out this podcast for years.
 Go way back in the archives for some great basic concept episodes.